 What is slavery?
 Slavery is the holding of people at a workplace through force, fraud, or coercion for purposes of sexual exploitation or forced labor so that the slaveholder can extract profit.
 Free the Slaves uses a sociological definition to describe slavery: a person who is forced to work, without pay, under threat of violence, who cannot walk away.

 How many people are in slavery?
 Because slavery is a crime and a fugitive enterprise, it is difficult to get exact estimates of its magnitude.
-The United Nations International Labor Organization (ILO) puts the figure at 21 million.
-According to the ILO, about a quarter of the world’s slaves are children.
-The majority are women and girls.
+A 2017 joint research study by United Nations International Labor Organization, the group Walk Free and the United Nations International Organization for Migration puts the figure at 40 million.
+About a quarter of the world’s slaves are children.
+The vast majority are women and girls.
 See our Trafficking and Slavery Fact Sheet for statistics.

 Where is slavery most prevalent?
 Slavery exists in every country—no country is immune.
-However, the vast majority of slaves are found in south Asia (India, Nepal, Pakistan, Bangladesh) and sub-Saharan Africa.
+However, the highest concentrations of people in slavery are found in the Asia & Pacific region and in sub-Saharan Africa.

 What does slavery look like?
 Slavery manifests in different ways.
 Here are the most common forms of slavery…